cstarkjp/DPLangevin/README.md

 ## Installation

-At minimum, you will need Python $\geq$ 3.12 and the package `pybind11` to allow installation of `dplvn`.
+At minimum, you will need Python≥3.12 and the package `pybind11` to allow installation of `dplvn`.
 To run the demos, you will also need `numpy`, `matplotlib`, `jupyter`, and `ipython`.

 If you use `conda` or `miniconda`, take a look at the `environment.yml` file and use it to set up a suitable Python environment.
 If you prefer to use `pip`, you can either install the requisite packages by hand, or use the `requirements.txt` file (it's very strict, so it may not be helpful, but you can use it as a guide).